-Nicoise Toast is an easy snack where the toasted sourdough bread is lusciously layered with creamy mayo, can tuna, vibrant green herbs, tomato, and delectable Anise-marinated Kalamata Olives with aromatic Greek seasoning.
+Nicoise Toast is an easy snack where the toasted sourdough bread is lusciously layered with creamy mayo, can tuna, vibrant green herbs, tomato, and delectable Kalamata Olives.
 This quick recipe uses basic pantry staple ingredients you probably already have at home.
 Once you try this flavorsome appetizer recipe, you will want to have it every time your hunger pangs kick in!

 Hello my friends!
 Today I’m sharing my vibrant and delectable Nicoise Toast recipe that draws its inspiration from the French Nicoise Salad and other Mediterranean cuisines.
 I gave this dish a taste twist by using Greek ingredients.